Stock market today: Wall Street falls sharply to close out its worst week since October

 At the same time, Treasury yields in the bond market sank and the price of gold rose, which is typical when investors are herding into investments seen as safer.

-The yield on the 10-year Treasury fell to 4.50% from 4.58% late Thursday.
-Gold, which has been setting records, got near $2,450 per ounce for before paring its gain.
+The yield on the 10-year Treasury fell to 4.51% from 4.58% late Thursday.
+Gold, which has been setting records, got close to touching $2,450 per ounce for the first time before paring its gain.

 Adding to the nervousness was a preliminary report suggesting sentiment among U.S. consumers is sinking.
 It's an important update because spending by U.S. consumers is the main engine of the economy.

-Perhaps more worrisome was that U.S. consumers are getting more pessimistic about inflation.
+Perhaps more worrisome was that U.S. consumers may be getting more pessimistic about inflation.
 Their forecasts for inflation in the coming 12 months hit the highest level since December.
-Such expectations could ignite a self-fulfilling prophecy, where purchases meant to get ahead of higher prices only inflame inflation more.
+Such expectations could ignite a self-fulfilling prophecy, where purchases meant to get ahead of higher prices only inflame inflation.

 That's why so much scrutiny is on corporate profits.
-While the downside of a remarkably resilient U.S. economy is a diminished chance of cuts to rates, the upside is that it should help prop up sales and earnings for businesses.
+While the downside of a remarkably resilient U.S. economy is a diminished chance of rate cuts, the upside is that it should help prop up sales and earnings for businesses.

 That's helped growth in profits to broaden out to more kinds of companies, rather than just the Big Tech behemoths that dominated the market last year, according to David Lefkowitz, head of U.S. equities at UBS Global Wealth Management.

-On Wall Street, Wells Fargo slipped 0.7% after swinging between gains and losses.
-It beat analysts' profit targets for the latest quarter in its first report since the Biden administration eased some of the restrictions on the bank after a series of scandals.
+On Wall Street, Wells Fargo slipped 0.4% after swinging between gains and losses through the day.
+It beat analysts' forecasts for overall earnings for the latest quarter.
 But its net interest income, a key component of bank profits, came up shy of forecasts.

 AP Writers Matt Ott and Zimo Zhong contributed.